evilband7/zf2-annotated-router/README.md

 3. "extends" can point to child route, eg. passing {"extends": "root/first/second"} will extend given path with routes from current class;
 4. Root route annotation must contain "route" and "name";
 5. Child (action) routes may be empty (see full controller listing).
 In that case module will try to guess options;
-5. Config, defined in module.config.php has the higher priority that annotations.
-That means, that if there 2 routes with same name defined via @Route and via module.config.php, the last one will be passed to router..
+5. Config, defined in module.config.php has the higher priority than annotations.
+If there are 2 routes with the same name defined via @Route and via module.config.php, the last one will be passed to router..

 #### Complete controller listing:
 ```php